-Now Accepting Applications for Spring 2023!
+Now Accepting Applications for Fall 2023!

 UNM offers a Master of Science in Dental Hygiene in continuation to the Bachelor's Degree in Dental Hygiene.
 The Master of Science Degree Program in Dental Hygiene is intended to develop dental hygienists to teach, develop dental health programs in a variety of settings, conduct research and provide care as collaborative dental hygiene practitioners throughout New Mexico.

 The accelerated online program for a Master of Science in Dental Hygiene launched in Fall 2022.
 See "Degree Requirements" tab for more information on admissions requirements and application deadlines.
 Tuition information is found on the "Program Details" tab.

 Interested in dropping by for a Zoom session to hear more about our Accelerated Online Program with Director Christine Nathe?
 Click on a date and time that work for you!

 Click this link to join the meeting via Zoom: